khalid-el-masnaoui/docker-notes/README.md

 - `readonly`: is optional specifying that the data is read-only by the container
 <br>

-**Note**: We prefer to use the more self-explanatory `–mount` option to specify the volume we wish to mount.
+**Note**: It  is preferred  to use the more self-explanatory `–mount` option to specify the volume we wish to mount.

 **Note 2** : When using the `-v` or `--volume` flag, Docker will automatically create the bind-mounted directory on your local machine if it doesn't exist.
 When using the `--mount` flag, Docker will not create the bind-mounted directory on your local machine if it doesn't exist and generate an error.